mongodb/leafygreen-ui/README.md

 yarn build
 # To build TypeScript type definition files
 yarn ts:build
-# To only typecheck all TypeScript files (must have run ts:build at least once)
+# To only typecheck all TypeScript files
 yarn ts

 ```